EMuritu/Gas_Flaring_Analysis/README.md

 *   **Data Analysis:** Complex analytical queries were written in **SQL** to aggregate data and uncover trends
 *   **Data Visualization:** **Tableau** was incorporated to build an interactive dashboard for exploration and storytelling
 *   **Tools:** MySQL, Tableau, Excel, Lucidchart

+## 4. Results
+### Entity-Relationship Diagram (ERD)
+The database was designed with normalization principles to efficiently store and relate data.
+The schema consists of three main tables: `countries`, `fields`, and `flaring_events`, linked through foreign keys